ESOL Basics: Instructional Strategies

 - characteristics of adult ESOL learners and how adults learn another language

-- effective instructional methods of teaching languages
+- effective instructional methods of teaching English to speakers of other languages

 This course is taught entirely online, meaning that you can learn at your convenience from the comfort of your own home or office.
 However, it is crucial that you keep pace with the weekly assignments and due dates.
-The course runs eight weeks, and each week you are expected to read, participate in the Discussion Board, and complete other assignments.
-Facilitators, available to help you throughout the eight-week course, lead you through the content and technical aspects of online learning.
+The course runs four weeks, and each week you are expected to read, participate in the Discussion Board, and complete other assignments.
+Facilitators, available to help you throughout the four-week course, lead you through the content and technical aspects of online learning.

 Taking an online course requires a time commitment, internet access, and weekly participation.
 Please refer to the course syllabus before signing up for an online course.
 The syllabus covers the course schedule, outline, and requirements.
 In order to receive a certificate of completion, learners must submit all assignments on time.
 Learners that do not post for more than one week at any time during the course or who fall more than one week behind in their assignments, may be removed from the course and will be placed on “waiting list only” status for future online courses.